ZiyingN/ziyingn.github.io/_news/announcement_2.md

 ---
 layout: post
-date: 2026-01-28
+date: 2026-02-15
 inline: true
 related_posts: false
 ---

-One Paper has been accepted by TMM
+One Paper has been accepted by TC